Danimer Scientific Inc. (DNMR) Shares Up Despite Recent Market Volatility

-Danimer Scientific Inc. (NYSE: DNMR)’s stock price has increased by 23.92 compared to its previous closing price of 2.09.
-However, the company has seen a gain of 23.92% in its stock price over the last five trading days.
+Danimer Scientific Inc. (NYSE: DNMR)’s stock price has increased by 12.01 compared to its previous closing price of 3.08. however, the company has experienced a 33.20% increase in its stock price over the last five trading days.

 Is It Worth Investing in Danimer Scientific Inc. (NYSE: DNMR) Right Now?